 A splash of apple juice or fresh-pressed apple cider boosts the flavor and keeps the apple chunks from scorching; you can substitute water if necessary.

 - Reduce heat to low and partially cover the pot.
-Cook, stirring occasionally, for 20 minutes.
-If mixture looks dry, add another ¼ cup of apple juice or cider, as needed.
+Cook, occasionally stirring, for 20 minutes.
+If the mixture looks dry, add another ¼ cup of apple juice or cider, as needed.

-- Cook another 5–10 minutes, until apples are very soft and mixture breaks down easily when stirred with a wooden spoon.
+- Cook another 5–10 minutes, until apples are very soft and mixture breaks down quickly when stirred with a wooden spoon.
 Remove from heat.
 Remove and discard cinnamon stick.